yokoffing/filterlists/README.md

 | `cnameMaxTTL`                   | `720`       | cache CNAME aliases for `x` minutes                                                                  |
 | `filterAuthorMode`              | `true`      | enable [Dynamic Filtering](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-quick-guide)    |
 | `updateAssetBypassBrowserCache` | `true`      | bypass cache when manually fetching a filter list more often than every hour                         |

 ***

+# uBlock Origin Lite

+[uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite) (uBOL) is a lightweight browser extension that blocks unwanted content on websites.

+The extension works efficiently by letting the browser do the heavy lifting, which means uBOL doesn't slow down your browsing experience or drain your device's resources.

+**After June 2024, Google Chrome users must switch to uBOL** due to changes in Chrome's extension platform.
+Users of other Chromium-based browsers like Microsoft Edge, Opera, and Vivaldi will likely need to make the same change soon after.

+uBOL has limited blocking capabilities because it doesn't ask for broad permissions to access and change website data.
+However, you can grant uBOL extra permissions to improve its blocking performance.

+### Default filtering mode

+To change uBOL's [default filtering mode](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite:~:text=You%20can%20set%20the%20default%20filtering%20mode%20from%20uBOL%27s%20options%20page), follow these steps:

+1. Open uBOL's popup panel by clicking on its icon in your browser's toolbar.
+2. Click on the cogwheel icon (⚙️) to access the dashboard.
+3. Choose either **Optimal** or **Complete**.

+For the best balance between blocking unwanted content and low resource usage, set the default mode to **Optimal**.
+This will ensure better overall blocking performance without significantly impacting your browsing experience.

+If you don't want to fiddle with the settings ever again and aren't concerned about resource usage, then choose **Complete**.

+### Specific websites

+For sites with heavy ad-injection, like YouTube, you will need to open uBOL's popup panel and choose **Complete** to block unwanted content.

+To do this, [open uBOL's popup panel](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite:~:text=To%20grant%20extended%20permissions%20on%20a%20given%20site%2C%20open%20the%20popup%20panel) on the site you're on and and set the filtering mode to **Complete**.

+You can also lower the filtering mode for a site by moving the slider to **Basic** or **No Filtering**.

+***